Funding Period: March 1, 2023 to February 28, 2024

 - Adequacy of the resources and environment.

 - Appropriateness of the budget for the proposed work.

 - Strong likelihood that the developmental project work will lead to subsequent extramural peer reviewed funding.

-- Letter of Intent: A brief description of the proposed developmental project should be e-mailed to Leslie Dunn, MPH, Center Administrator (email@example.com) by September 30, 2020.
+- Letter of Intent: A brief description of the proposed developmental project should be e-mailed to Leslie Dunn, MPH, Center Administrator (firstname.lastname@example.org) by end of business August 29, 2022.
 Please include title of the proposal, names of investigators/co-investigators, brief description of project, and a brief statement of relevance of the proposed research to the field.
 If using ADRC resources, discuss with appropriate ADRC core leader to determine availability of subjects, data, imaging scans or samples.

 The proposal should consist of the following sections: